swan-e/Birthday-Logg/README.md

 ## Project Description

-Birthday Logg a simple project that stores birthday dates for the user to look at.
+Birthday Logg is a simple project that stores birthday dates for the user to look at.